Ethology and Cognition

 Photo Credit: Jake Peters, Orit Peleg

-We started with theoretical studies of the dynamics of active porous media, where flow changes the porosity which then affects the flow itself – inspired by wall and channel building in ants, as well as thermoregulation in bee clusters.
-We then began a series of field studies with Macrotermes michaelseni in Namibia, and Odontotermes obesus in India, and showed that termite mounds breathe like lungs – driven by diurnally-driven thermal convection flows that overturn everyday.
-Our theoretical studies predict how the size and shape of termite mounds scale with species type, population and geography.
+These theoretical studies on ant and bee behavior were followed by a series of experimental field studies on termite mounds, starting with Macrotermes michaelseni in Namibia, and Odontotermes obesus in India.
+Our observations showed that termite mounds breathe like lungs – driven by diurnally-driven thermal convection flows that overturn everyday, i.e. converting temporal oscillations to spatial flows.
+This is akin to heat engine that operates between oscillating sources and sinks, the norm in biology, with lessons for technology.
+We then used simple theories to predict how the size and shape of termite mounds scale with species type, population and geography.
 And most recently, we have constructed continuum models of termite biotectonics to explain the appearance of ramp-like (edge-dislocations) and helical (screw dislocation) morphologies in the terraced interiors of mounds, modeling the termites, air and building mud as three interacting fluids, with the resulting statistics similar to those observed in nature.

-Bee clusters have solve complex physiological problems posed by the need to regulate their temperature (thermoregulation), gas concentrations (ventilation) and stability (mechano-protection).
+Bee clusters have solved complex physiological problems posed by the need to regulate their temperature (thermoregulation), gas concentrations (ventilation) and stability (mechano-protection).
 We have studied these using experimental and theoretical approaches to understand how clusters flatten collectively (mechanical altruism?) in response to mechanical loads (reminiscent of “Once more unto the breach, …”), how they drive active ventilation patterns by fanning their wings at hive entrances, and how they change their shape and size in response to heat loading.

 Related Publications